Victoria Falls

 Companies

-• We recommend Econet for most travelers
+• I recommend Econet for most travelers who want a physical SIM

 This was further confirmed by the constant presence of a queue of locals at the Econet office, while I didn’t see a single person inside the Telecel store in three days.
 Note that both offices were only open for half the day on Saturdays, and closed on Sundays.